altfatterz/altfatterz.github.io/about.md

 title: About
 ---

-Zoltan Altfatter ([@altfatterz](https://twitter.com/altfatterz)) is a software engineer living and working in Utrecht, the Netherlands.
+Zoltan Altfatter ([@altfatterz](https://twitter.com/altfatterz)) is a software engineer living and working in Zürich, Switzerland.

 ## About the site